sunfishcode/linux-raw-sys/README.md

 cargo features.
 By default, `general` and `errno` are enabled, which provide most things needed by general-purpose code.

-The default bindings are generated from Linux 2.3.36, as it is the [oldest version supported by Rust].
-Modules `v5_4` and `v5_11`, enabled by features `v5_4` and `v5_11` respectively, contain generated bindings for Linux 5.4 and Linux 5.11, which provide access to numerous new features, though they may not be available on all supported Linux versions.

 To regenerate the generated bindings, run `cargo update && cd gen && cargo run --release`.

 ## Similar crates

-This is similar to [linux-sys], but supports multiple Linux versions at once, including the oldest version of Linux that Rust supports, and also new versions, making it easy to selectively mix in new features.
-Also, the bindings are generated offline, rather than in a build.rs, making downstream builds simpler.
+This is similar to [linux-sys], except the bindings are generated offline, rather than in a build.rs, making downstream builds simpler.
 And, this crate has bindings for more headers, as well as supplementary definitions not exported by Linux's headers but nonetheless needed by userspace.

 [linux-sys]: https://crates.io/crates/linux-sys

-[oldest version supported by Rust]: https://doc.rust-lang.org/nightly/rustc/platform-support.html
 [rustix crate]: https://github.com/bytecodealliance/rustix#linux-raw-syscall-support